Speech-to-speech models

 In Speech and Telephony tab, check the Enable voice streaming check box.

-The above-described configuration makes real-time model interact with user via voice modality.
+The above-described configuration makes the speech-to-speech model interact with user via voice modality.
 Input audio stream is directly sent to the model.
 And the model generates audio stream in response.
 Correspondingly, Speech-to-Text and Text-to-Speech services are irrelevant in this interaction mode.

-If you clear Enable voice streaming check box, real-time model will be used via the text modality.
+If you clear the Enable voice streaming check box, the speech-to-speech model will be used via the text modality.
 In this interaction mode you will need to choose Speech-to-Text and Text-to-Speech services – same as for regular LLM models.
-Note that such a configuration is only supported for OpenAI and Azure OpenAI models, and not for Google and Amazon models that support only audio output modality.
+Note that such a configuration is only supported for OpenAI and Azure OpenAI models, gpt-realtime, gpt-realtime-mini, gpt-realtime-1.5, and not for Google, Amazon, and xAI models that support only audio output modality.

 Chats always use text modality, regardless of the Enable voice streaming check box state.
-For Google and Amazon models, chat uses audio transcription, therefore responses are very slow.
+For Google, Amazon, and xAI models, chat uses audio transcription, therefore responses are very slow.

-Use the following advanced configuration parameters to customize the real-time model behavior:
+Use the following advanced configuration parameters to customize the speech-to-speech model behavior:

 -